vocdoni/docs/Sprint1.md

 ## Sprint 1

-Basic voting implementation with the next restrictions
+Basic voting implementation with the next restrictions:

   - No decentralized relay
   - Very basic client interface
   - No organizer user interface